rticommunity/connextdds-py/docs/source/reader.rst

             if sample.info.valid:
                 print(sample.data)

-To get notified when new data is available you can use a :class:`StatusCondition` and a :class:`WaitSet`:
+To get notified when new data is available, you can use a :class:`StatusCondition` and a :class:`WaitSet`:

 .. code-block:: python